 We use data science, machine learning, and research in financial economics to create a dynamic asset allocation process that responds to changing market conditions.
 While investors pay a fee for our models, we select funds that balance low fees (whenever possible) with liquidity.
-Since we have no economic relationships with the underlying fund managers, we select only the funds that we believe are appropriate for our clients.
+Since we have no economic incentive to favor one asset manager over another, we select only the funds that we believe are appropriate for our clients.

 Let’s consider the asset allocation landscape.
 Many large asset managers offer model portfolios at no cost to investors.
 Why?
 Because their models are generally designed to use their own financial products.
 The models are technically “free,” but they often invest in ETFs and other financial products that are run by the asset manager providing the models, and the underlying products often have significant fees.
 Also, research has found that this structure can limit the range of investment options that end up being used in the portfolios.*